uhm-descartes/ee643spring2024/morea/02-overview/reading-fading-interference.md

 # morea_url: https://github.com/airbnb/javascript
 morea_type: reading
 morea_labels:
+morea_sort_order: 21
 ---

 # Key Challenges in Wireless Communications

 There are two key challenges in wireless communications:
 - *Fading*: The wireless channel is very random.
 A change of weather or a sudden change in the environment (e.g., people moving around) will change the channel condition.
-This changes happen in milliseconds or less.
+These changes happen in milliseconds or less.
 - *Interference*: The signals propagate in the open space, instead of through a conduit such as a cable.
 Therefore, the receiver gets signals intended for someone else, which are interference to its own communication.

 Both challenges are *unique* in wireless communications.